 Our number one concern at Camp Backcountry is the health and safety of your child.
-Our staff is a combination of outdoor educators, school teachers, and college students, who are qualified childcare professionals.
-All staff undergo multiple background checks, are certified in First Aid and CPR, and complete a week-long training in the areas of child development, group management, positive guidance strategies and outdoor group safety.
-Our camp staff are responsible for the health, safety, and discipline of campers when camp groups are working with outside contractors who visit Camp Backcountry.
+Our staff are a mixture of outdoor educators, school teachers, and college students, all who are qualified childcare professionals.
+All staff undergo multiple background checks, are certified in First Aid and CPR, and complete a weeklong training in the areas of child development, group management, positive guidance strategies, and outdoor group safety.
+Our camp staff are responsible for the health, safety, and discipline of campers when camp groups are working with outside contractors who come to Camp Backcountry.
 Camp Backcountry always maintains required staff to camper ratios, not including contractors from the special activity.